Admission

 Early Contingent Admission (ECA)

 For University of Rhode Island students, ECA is a second route to admission into the Physical Therapy Program.
 The Department of Kinesiology offers an accelerated undergraduate curriculum that completes degree requirements and prerequisites in 3 years.
 For information on this option, please contact Dr. Matthew Delmonico in the Kinesiology Department.
-Please note: admission is not guaranteed.
+ECA students applying for the DPT program apply through PTCAS and all of the application processes that apply to a student with a bachelor’s degree will apply to them.

 Students entering through the Early Contingent DPT program complete 26 credits of required graduate level courses during their Senior Year.
-Early Contingent DPT students complete the same minimum of 110 credits applicable to the DPT program (26 credits completed as an undergraduate student and 83 credits completed as a graduate student)
+Early Contingent DPT students complete the same minimum of 110 credits applicable to the DPT program requirements.

-If you have any questions about application or admission, please contact Jane Schmitz.
+If you have any questions about application or admission, please contact Brittany Casey.